 As we have seen in our infographic, the SNCF aims to become the reference MaaS application in France.
 By engaging in a partnership with Uber, the SNCF is taking a big step towards achieving its goals.
 Presented this Tuesday 16 June at Ground Control in Paris, it will now be possible, by the end of the year, to book and pay for a VFH directly from the application.

 Alexandre Viros, General Manager of SNCF e-voyageurs, said "With this partnership, the SNCF Assistant is taking a new step forward.
 Uber is a key player in urban mobility in the Île-de-France region, and our partnership is a major step forward in achieving our offer to meet the demands of our millions of customers.
 This enables us to support our passengers with the best of shared mobility, accessible in a single application, from information to purchase".
 This historic partnership is also of interest to Uber.
 Indeed, according to Jonathan Levy, Uber France's sales director, making the VFH service accessible on another application will attract occasional customers: "It is a complementary offer.
 Regular customers will remain on the Uber app".

 How does it work?

-First of all, the user will need to have an SNCF Connect account and update his SNCF Assistant application.
-As in the Uber application, “the user has a real-time availability information of the nearest drivers, estimated waiting and journey times and the estimated price of the journey”.
+First, the user will need to have an SNCF Connect account and update his SNCF Assistant application.
+As in the Uber application, "the user has real-time availability information of the nearest conductors, estimated waiting and journey times and the estimated price of the journey".
 Once the journey has been validated, the user is informed by SMS of the arrival of his driver and his contact details.
 He will also be able to find the exact address of the meeting place on the application.
 It will also be possible to retrieve, from the application, the history of his fares.

 A partnership that reinforces the Assistant's offer